vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. On the IoT Device summary pane, to the right of the **Primary Connection String** field, click **Copy**.

-1. Save the connection string for later reference.
+1. Save the Primary Connection String value of your leaf IoT device to your text file for later reference.

-    Be sure to note that this connection string is for the sensor-th-0072 child device.
+    Be sure to note that this connection string is for the sensor-th-0072 leaf device.

 #### Task 2: Download device x509 certificate